 Consuming JSON using Data Centric Development (DCD) feature in Flash Builder 4

-Updated for Flash Builder 4 Beta 2 :)
+Updated for Flash Builder 4 release version 🙂

 Consuming a HTTP based service returning data in JSON format is very simple using Flash Builder 4.
 Flash Builder 4 understands JSON format and generates code to invoke the service and also create AS3 data types for the JSON response.
 To know how, continue reading this article.